briancavalier/creed/README.md

 ### resolve :: a|Thenable e a &rarr; Promise e a

-Make a promise from a value or coerce any Thenable to a promise.
+Coerce a value or Thenable to a promise.

 ```js
 import { resolve } from 'creed';